rizkjackson/CBC-website/README.md

 # UCSF Computational Biology Core (CBC) website

-This repository holds the source for [CBC website].
+This repository holds the source for the [CBC website].
 It consists of RSP-embedded [Markdown] files that are compiled into HTML files using the [R.rsp] package in [R].